 SellerApp excels in marketing automation, particularly with its PPC Optimization Tool that delivers:

-- Waste Elimination: Identifies and cuts underperforming campaigns to maximize ROI
+- Waste Elimination: Identifies and cuts underperforming campaigns

 - Bulk Management: Edit multiple campaigns simultaneously to save time